sorbet/sorbet/website/docs/lsp.md

 To get Sorbet working with watchman, there are three options:

-1. Sorbet simply install the `watchman` binary somewhere visible via the `PATH` environment variable.
+1. Simply install the `watchman` binary somewhere visible via the `PATH` environment variable.
 Sorbet will automatically discover it.

 1. Install the `watchman` binary anywhere, and specify the path to it using the